Self catering eco holiday cottage, Snowdonia, North Wales

 Inside the cottage, Upstairs: The upstairs bedroom has two single beds and a large openable Velux window with a fine view.
 Above the shower room is the 'minstrel's gallery' which makes a wonderful play area for kids, so they're within sight but not under your feet.

-The conservatory: Everyone who sees this remarks on two things: what a pleasant place it is to be and what an incredible view it gives you.
+The conservatory: Everyone who sees this remarks on two things: what a pleasant place it is to be and what an incredible view it gives you– including the summit of Snowdon.
 Being fully double-glazed and timber framed, it picks up plenty of warmth on all but the coldest and dullest days.
 You can sit out here in the evening: there are four spotlights for reading or just enabling you to see clearly when you pour your drinks.
 The conservatory has its own outside entrance door as well as a glass door connecting to the living area.

-Children help with feeding sheepOutside: You have your own private area outside with a patio with table and chairs, a small heather rock garden and a view which includes Snowdon.
-Just walking a few paces from the conservatory, you can see many more mountains: Moelwyn, Cnicht, Moel Hebog.
+Children help with feeding sheepOutside: You have your own private area outside with a patio with table and chairs, a small heather rock garden and a view of all the western Snowdonia mountains: Moelwyn, Cnicht, Moel Hebog and Snowdon itself.
 There's ample parking space.

-On the farm: We grow organic vegetables and fruit so, depending on the season, you can be almost sure to be able to buy some of our produce.
+On the farm: We grow vegetables and fruit organically so, depending on the season, you can be almost sure to be able to buy some of our produce.
 If you're particularly interested in what we do, ask for a guided tour.
-The farm has eleven fields of various sizes and there are usually animals to be seen (sheep, cows, ducks).
-There's also our own nature reserve with a lake and some fine habitat for a variety of birds (warblers, whitethroats and water birds like moorhens, geese and mallards).
+The farm has twelve fields of various sizes and there are usually animals to be seen (sheep, cows, ducks).
+There's also our own nature reserve with a lake and some fine habitat for a variety of birds: warblers, whitethroats, snipe and water birds like moorhens, mallards and geese (a pair of which nest on the island every spring).
 Swallows always nest in the stone shed by our garden gate.
 We call it the Swallows' House.
+Woodpeckers, both green and greater spotted, are common as are nuthatches.
+Young tawny owls often perch on the patio chairs outside the conservatory at dusk in summer.
+The owls nest in the trees behind the old barn.

 Non-smokers only please.
 And we are sorry that we cannot accept pets.